WyTho/React/README.md

 # Selficient React dashboard

-This is a web based Dashboard for interacting with the selficient backend.
+This is a web based Dashboard for interacting with the Selficient back end.

 _This project uses __TypeScript__ and __SASS__ for logic and styling._